kriskoribsky-archive/agar.io/README.md

 # Agar.io
-Agar.io game in C I made as a freshman on TUKE in the fall of 2022.
+Agar.io offline game with bots in C I made as a freshman on TUKE in the fall of 2022.